Drzhivago264/Inference_Portal/README.md

 Currently, this website use cloudflare CDN to serve webpack bundles.
 However, you can adjust the settings.py and directly use your /staticfiles

+## To do:

+1) Write backend for MUI serverside rendering for tables to remove Datatables dependency and jQuery (old stuffs used before migrating to React)
+2) Implement "Mark Done" and "Prevent Overide" on row level for the Dataset feature to better enable collaboration.
+3) Implement customisable "Require Field" to allow and prevent dataset submissions.
+4) Hook the Embedding Datasets to Chatbot and Agent to build a Customisable Rag. <= This one is a piority.

 ## Final words

 This project is actively being developed if you have any suggestions you can tell me.
 I also need your helps if you have some.